-The Residency Program in Surgery leads to eligibility for certification by the American Board of Surgery.
-Broad exposure to the components of general surgery and to the surgical subspecialties is gained through rotations at Rhode Island Hospital (RIH), The Miriam Hospital (TMH), Providence Veterans Administration Medical Center (VAMC).
+Completion of the general surgery residency program at Brown University leads to eligibility for certification by the American Board of Surgery.
+Broad exposure to the components of general surgery and to the surgical subspecialties is gained through rotations at Rhode Island Hospital (RIH), The Miriam Hospital (TMH) and Providence Veterans Administration Medical Center (VAMC).
 In addition to the seven categorical residents accepted into the program, up to eight interns are accepted into a preliminary program for one year of education in general surgery prerequisite to entering programs in various surgical subspecialties.

 The primary goal of the program is to produce superior clinical and academic surgeons who are trained in all facets of modern general surgery.
 Specifically, this training includes intensive exposure to surgery of the gastrointestinal tract, breast, head and neck, vascular system, endocrine system, trauma, cardiothoracic, pediatric surgery, transplant surgery, and surgical nutrition.
 Surgical residents are part of the operating team in all cases at the affiliated institutions.
 All residents are afforded a rich operative experience due to the volume and variety of surgical diseases throughout the hospital system.
 Interns will perform an average of 100 cases during the first year and chief residents will average 1200 cases over five years.